Rate Limits

 Sometimes, automation sequences in automation chains may end up activating previously activated sequences.
 This means the automation will run indefinitely, as it will continue to circle back to previous steps.

-We call these types of scenario infinite loops, or circular recursion, because if not stopped they will run forever.
+We call these types of scenarios infinite loops, or circular recursion, because if not stopped they will run forever.

 A classic example would be something like: